 HIT It Hard with high-intensity training!
 You hear a lot about high-intensity training.
-What is it, and how do I incorporate it into my workout?
+What is it, and how do you incorporate it into your workouts?

 When you train with weights, you want to stimulate the muscle fibers to grow.
-In order to do that, you should perform a few sets with heavy poundages (heavy for you, that is) and perfect form.
-High-intensity training, or HIT, involves pushing a muscle past the point of normal fatigue and failure to get a better growth response from the muscle fibers.
+In order to do that, you should perform your working sets with heavy poundages (heavy for you, that is).
+Also, your form should be perfect.
+High-intensity training, or HIT, involves pushing a muscle past the point of normal failure.
+This will get you a better growth response from the muscle fibers.
 Here are a few HIT techniques you can try to increase hypertrophy.

-Use two exercises for opposing muscle groups, and do a set of each, one after the other, with no rest between the two exercises.
-Or superset two exercis¬es for the same muscle group for even more intensity.
-For example, you can superset flat-bench presses with cable rows, which is an opposing-muscle-group superset for chest and back or try supersetting lateral raises and dumbbell presses, which is a same-muscle-group superset for delts.
-With either version you increase your training intensity and your results.
+Use two exercises for the same muscle groups, and do a set of each, one after the other.
+There’s no rest between the two exercises.
+Or superset two exercises for opposing muscle groups.
+For example, you can superset flat-bench presses with dumbbell flys for chest.
+Or, superset flat bench presses with barbell rows for opposing muscle groups.
+With either version, you increase your training intensity and your results.

 HIT it hard with forced reps!
 When you can no longer do repetitions in perfect form on an exercise, don’t rack the weight.
-Your partner can provide just enough assistance to allow you to get one, two or three more reps, which are called forced reps.
-He or she can't help you too much, however.
+Your partner can provide just enough assistance to allow you to get one, two, or three more reps.
+This is called forced reps.
+He or she can’t help you too much, however.
 Otherwise your spotter is doing all the work and you’re just resting.
-Usually, muscle failure indicates the end of your set; however, forced reps can help you go beyond failure and challenge the muscles in a new way to trigger more results.
+Usually, muscle failure indicates the end of your set.
+However, forced reps can help you go beyond failure and challenge the muscles in a new way to trigger more results.

-Here's a sample HIT routine you may want to try.
 The percentages listed refer to percentages of your one-rep-maximum poundages in the various exercises.
 All sets are done for maximum reps (until positive failure) unless indicated.
 This example uses supersets and rest pause.
 Use any two techniques per workout.

 |Day 1: Chest and triceps|